openhab/openhab-docs/installation/linux.md

 ### Network Sharing

 openHAB depends on configuration files and folders with custom content (details in [Configuration]({{base}}/configuration/index.html) articles).
-Because your openHAB installation most probably is stored on a remote device, being able to easily access and modify these files from your local PC or Mac is important, therefore setting up a [Samba](https://en.wikipedia.org/wiki/Samba_(software)) network share is **highly recommended**.
+Because your openHAB installation most probably is stored on a remote device, being able to easily access and modify these files from your local PC or Mac is important.
+Therefore setting up a [Samba](https://en.wikipedia.org/wiki/Samba_%28software%29) network share is **highly recommended**.

 The [Eclipse SmartHome Designer]({{base}}/installation/designer.html) software does also depend on a mounted share to access the openHAB configuration files.